httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

     4. Determine the component value for the component identifier.

+        - If the component identifier has a parameter that is not understood, produce an error.

-        - If the component name starts with an "at" character (`@`), derive the component's value from the message according to the specific rules defined for the derived component, as in {{derived-components}}.
+        - If the component name starts with an "at" character (`@`), derive the component's value from the message according to the specific rules defined for the derived component, as in {{derived-components}}, including processing of any known valid parameters.
 If the derived component name is unknown or the value cannot be derived, produce an error.

-        - If the component name does not start with an "at" character (`@`), canonicalize the HTTP field value as described in {{http-header}}.
-If the value cannot be calculated, produce an error.
+        - If the component name does not start with an "at" character (`@`), canonicalize the HTTP field value as described in {{http-header}}, including processing of any known valid parameters.
+If the field cannot be found in the message, or the value cannot be obtained in the context, produce an error.

     5. Append the covered component's canonicalized component value.

     6. Append a single newline `\n`

-3. Append the signature parameters component ({{signature-params}}) as follows:
+3. Append the signature parameters component ({{signature-params}}) according to the `signature-params-line` as follows:

-    1. Append the component identifier for the signature parameters serialized according to the `component-identifier` rule, i.e. `"@signature-params"`
+    1. Append the component identifier for the signature parameters serialized according to the `component-identifier` rule, i.e. the exact value `"@signature-params"` (including double quotes)

     2. Append a single colon `:`

     3. Append a single space " "

-    4. Append the signature parameters' canonicalized component value as defined in {{signature-params}}
+    4. Append the signature parameters' canonicalized component value as defined in {{signature-params}}, i.e. an Inner List structured field value with parameters

 4. Return the output string.